UPDATED – COVID-19 FRANCE: STATE GUARANTEE SCHEME FOR NEW MONEY LOANS

 The maximum amount that can be made available to a borrower (in one or several loans, from one or several banks) under the Scheme cannot exceed the following caps:

-- General Case: 25% of the 2019 total revenue of the borrower, if known, or of the total revenue of the borrower’s last available financial year;
+- for legal entities created before 1 January 2019, 25 percent of the 2019 total revenue of the borrower, if known, or of the total revenue of the borrower’s last available financial year; or

 Repayment and Amortization: